 Please note, if you are recieving Supplemental Security Income benefits or Medicaid a successful crowd-sourcing campaign may disqualify you from recieving those bennefits.
 Before starting a crowd sourcing campaing you should consider how it will impact your other bennefits, for additional information see: Specialneedsanswers.com.

 If you have an artsy side, consider instead seeking patrons through a site such as Patreon.
 Patreon and sites like it encourage monthly donations in return for artistic output, such as blog posts, paintings, greeting cards, and other goods.

 A number of organizations will fundraise on your behalf, or work with you to develop your own fundraiser.
-One of the best options is Help Hope Live, which offers many of the same benefits as crowd-funding websites, but with personalize help to initiate your campaign.
+One of the best options is the nonprofit Help Hope Live, which offers many of the same benefits as crowd-funding websites, but with personalized help to initiate and maximize your campaign.

-Help Hope Live helps families coping with a spinal cord injury or traumatic brain injury to fundraise in their own communities for medical and related expenses.
-Families receive one-on-one fundraising support, a customizable online donation page, tax deductible and accountable donations that won’t jeopardize Medicaid coverage, and challenge grants when key fundraising goals are met.
+Help Hope Live helps families coping with a spinal cord injury or traumatic brain injury to fundraise in their own communities for medical expenses and related costs.
+Families receive one-on-one fundraising support and a customizable online donation page.
+Donations to Help Hope Live in honor of a client are tax-deductible, and Help Hope Live provides fiscal accountability for all funds raised.
+Because the nonprofit maintains discretion over funds raised, they won’t likely jeopardize Medicaid coverage (always check with your state Medicaid office to be sure).

 You can also go through nontraditional sources.
 Many schools, charitable organizations, and even workplaces are eager to help people in need by funding auctions, walkathons, sponsorships, art shows, and other community events.
 If you're involved in a local group that has a history of effective fundraising, consider talking with them about working with them on a fundraising drive.